Medical Policy: 10.01.15

 Individuals with inborn errors of metabolism require "exempt" specialized metabolic infant formulas.
 The FDA has requirements for the minimum and maximum amount of nutrients in infant formulas; if these requirements are not met, the infant formula may be "exempt" from these nutrient requirements.
 "An exempt infant formula is any infant formula which is represented and labeled for use by an infant who has an inborn error of metabolism (IEM), or low birth weight, or who otherwise has an unusual medical or dietary problem."
 Exempt amino acid-based metabolic formulas require a prescription.
 Examples include:

-Food allergies are not considered an inborne error of metabolism.
+Food allergies are not considered an inborn error of metabolism.

 Conditions associated with an inborn error of metabolism interfere with the metabolism of specific nutrients.
 Examples of an inherited metabolic disorder (inborn errors of metabolism) include, but are not limited to:

-The purchase of food and formula that is not prescription and food and formula that is not monitored by a physician is not considered a medical food.
+The purchase of food and formula that is modified for special diets is not considered a medical food available for coverage.
 This includes low protein/low phe groceries and over the counter formula.
-The coverage of over the counter food are not considered a covered benefit.
+The coverage of over the counter foods are considered not a covered benefit.

 Oral enteral nutrition is considered not a covered benefit when the criteria above have not been met.

 Digestive enzymes added to enteral formula via a cartridge device attached to the tubing used for enteral feeding is considered investigational (e.g., Relizorb™ immobilized lipase cartridge).
 There is insufficient evidence based on the current literature to include lack of control groups, long term outcome, and accounting for nutritional variables within the studies are considered major drawbacks of available literature.

 Food thickener and food additives are considered not a covered benefit.